miraymen/pix2surf/README.md

 This repository contains code corresponding to the paper "Learning to Transfer Texture from Clothing Images to 3D Humans"

 # Demo
-Pix2Surf has been implemented and tested on a Debian 9 machine equipped with cuda 9.2 using a mixture of python=3.6 and python=2.7

 To run the demo you will need blender.
 This code has been tested with blender 2.79.
 Please download it from [here](https://download.blender.org/release/Blender2.79/).